linuxfold/NNdisulfide/README.md

 # NNdisulfide
-Neural network to Predict Artificial Disulfide Bonds Given a PDF or CIF structure, predict which 2 residues could be mutated to create an artificial disulfide bonds
+Neural network to Predict Artificial Disulfide Bonds Given a PDF or CIF structure, predict which 2 residues could be mutated to create an artificial disulfide bond

 **Installation:**